 Medications

-The goal of treating irritable bowel syndrome (IBS) is management of symptoms and, in so doing, improving the patient’s quality of life.
-Treatment is generally a combination of therapies, and there are several medications that may be used to alleviate symptoms.
-There are different kinds of medications that may be prescribed for IBS symptoms:
+The goal of treating irritable bowel syndrome (IBS) is to manage symptoms and, in turn, improve quality of life.
+Treatment generally includes a combination of therapies, and there are several medicines that may be used to alleviate symptoms.
+Different kinds of drugs that may be prescribed for IBS symptoms include:1

 Peripherally acting therapies